alastairreid/RelatedWork/_papers/braione:icse:2018.md

 - search based test generation
 - symbolic execution
 - fuzz testing
+- test generation
 papers:
 ---

-[Search-based test generation] alone is unable to generate inputs that have complex structures such as dependencies between different data structures.
+[Search based test generation] alone is unable to generate inputs that have complex structures such as dependencies between different data structures.

 This paper uses symbolic execution to capture the missing dependencies and